miamats04/EG_For_Learning_Beavs/README.md

 * Week 9 3/7: Update data flow documentation now that most methods should be clearly established.
 * Week 10 3/14: Finalize and publish data flow documentation to the GitHub repository.

 **Jacob** is the lead artist, which is essential to the playability of the game.
 Without art, virtually nobody would play the game, and it would meet none of its use case scenarios.
-Jacob is suited to this role because he has creative inspiration regarding the subject of the game, and a willingness to learn these new skills for the sake of the project.
+Jacob is suited to this role because he has creative inspiration regarding the subject of the game, an interest in pixel art, and a willingness to learn these new skills for the sake of the project.

 **Jacob’s** Schedule

-* Week 3 1/24:
+* Week 3 1/24: Generate first character sprite concept and potentially primary design.
+Make a List of major in-game items/scenes that will need to be generated.
+Begin and set up the basic structure of the game map.
+Create placeholder assets, items, and UI to allow functionality testing.
-* Week 4 1/31:
+* Week 4 1/31: Finalize character design and create 1st half of known assets and game items including NPC’s.
+Refine game map.
+Set up a test area to allow work on character interaction and times.
-* Week 5 2/7:
+* Week 5 2/7: Work on text box style/display allowing for text use and implementation into game.
+Adjust the game map to further reflect any design choices made or changed on it.
+Create 2nd half of in game assets, items, and NPC’s.
-* Week 6 2/14:
+* Week 6 2/14: Finish all previous work and add detail and design to make products more visually polished.
+Adjust the game map to reflect changes and feedback.
+Create basic structure for first half of minigames
-* Week 7 2/21:
+* Week 7 2/21: Advance final design for half of the environment and levels for mini-games.
+Begin base design for 2nd half of environments/ minigames.
-* Week 8 2/28:
+* Week 8 2/28 : Adjust any details of environments/levels for all mini-games.
+Advance to final design of 2nd half of environments/ minigames
-* Week 9 3/7:
+* Week 9 3/7: Finalize design of environments and add additional assets based on work requirements.
+Begin final artistic details and requirements to make the game more aesthetically pleasing.
-* Week 10 3/14:
+* Week 10 3/14: Finish final artistic details and requirements to make the game more aesthetically polished.

 **Guillermo** is the Network Designer, which will handle the process of making the game multiplayer capable.
 Without a dedicated Network Designer, the process of making the game multiplayer would be restricted to multiple users on the same device, which would vastly limit the use cases of our game.
 Additionally, the role has the responsibility of making any single player code function in multiplayer, which allows the other members of the team more time to develop the core features of the game.
 Guillermo is a good fit for this role because he has interest in learning network processes, and he has shown the willingness and ability to learn this over the quarter.